microsoft/AI-For-Beginners/README.md

 - We have created a [setup lesson](./lessons/0-course-setup/setup.md) to help you with setting up your development environment. - For Educators, we have created a [curricula setup lesson](./lessons/0-course-setup/for-teachers.md) for you too!
 - How to [Run the code in a VSCode or a Codepace](./lessons/0-course-setup/how-to-run.md)

+Follow these steps:

+Fork the Repository: Click on the "Fork" button at the top-right corner of this page.
+Clone the Repository: git clone https://github.com/microsoft/AI-For-Beginners.git

 Don't forget to star (🌟) this repo to find it easier later.

 ## Meet other Learners